Brugada syndrome treatment depends on the risk of an abnormal heartbeat (arrhythmia). Those considered at high risk have:

 - A personal history of serious heart rhythm problems

 - A personal history of fainting spells

-Because of the nature of the heart rhythm abnormality, medications usually can't be used to treat Brugada syndrome — only a medical device called an implantable cardioverter-defibrillator is the main treatment.
+Because of the nature of the heart rhythm abnormality, medications usually aren’t used to treat Brugada syndrome.
+A medical device called an implantable cardioverter-defibrillator is the main treatment.

 Implantable cardioverter-defibrillator (ICD).
 For high-risk individuals, treatment may include an implantable cardioverter-defibrillator (ICD).
 This small device continuously monitors your heart rhythm and delivers electrical shocks when needed to control abnormal heartbeats.

 ICDs may cause complications, some life-threatening, so it's important to weigh the benefits and the risks.
 People who have an ICD implanted as a treatment for Brugada syndrome have reported receiving shocks from their ICD even when their heartbeat was regular.

-- Wylie JV, et al. Brugada syndrome and sudden cardiac arrest. http://www.uptodate.com/home/index.html.
+- Wylie JV, et al. Brugada syndrome and sudden cardiac arrest. http://www.uptodate.com/home.
 Accessed Jan.
-25, 2011.
+18, 2014.

 - What is Brugada syndrome?
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition/brugada-syndrome.
 Accessed Jan.
 17, 2014.